alok/pandoc_resume/resume.md

 **Parallel PPO**

-Implemented advanced policy gradient algorithm and tuned to achieve superhuman performance on Atari.
+Optimized PPO to gather data in parallel and tuned to achieve superhuman performance on Atari.

 **DAgger**